 So you’re planning on converting your garage into living space as an addition to your house?
 Many people are doing so as it’s not only a fun and exciting project, but can add a great amount of character to your home.
 Of course a project like this requires a good deal of preparation.
 Though we can’t turn you into the consummate handyman, we can help you prepare to tackle the project by making sure you can weigh all of your garage air conditioner options.

 Besides the entertainment for the game room or man cave you might be building, you need to make sure that you plan for an air conditioner as one of your top priorities.
 Without it, your new room figures to be a lot less enjoyable to utilize during hot days and nights.
 There are a few options to consider when thinking about what kind of air conditioner is the best choice for your converted garage.

 - You can connect an existing air duct from your house to the walls of your garage.
 This can happen only if the garage and the home are connected and have a conveniently accessible duct that can be connected to your garage.
 This is only a job for someone with expert knowledge, so consult with a specialist from Service Experts Heating & Air Conditioning to find out if this is the right option for you.

 - Install a ductless air conditioner, also known as a mini-split system.
-This type of air conditioner runs on its own condenser situated right outside the garage.
+This type of air conditioner works on its own condenser situated right outside the garage.
 The indoor AC mounts to the wall near the ceiling.
-A mini-split system is also a type of packaged HVAC system, which permits you to get an air conditioning system that can handle your heating needs in the cold months as well.
+A mini-split system is also a type of packaged HVAC system, which permits you to get an air conditioning system that can handle your heating needs in the winter months as well.

 If you’re ready to get going on your garage conversion project, make sure your air conditioner needs are properly met.
 After all, an extension of your house should feel just as comfortable as every other room.
-Give the professionals at Service Experts Heating & Air Conditioning a call at or schedule an appointment online today.
+Give the professionals at Service Experts a call at 305-440-1505 or schedule an appointment online today.